Free Patriotic Movement: 2022 elections

 Free Patriotic Movement lost seats in the 15 May 2022 elections.
 The Free Patriotic Movement, was no longer the biggest Christian party in the parliament after the election.
 The Lebanese Forces became the largest Christian party in Parliament.

+The 2022 Strong Lebanon bloc was formed by FPM (17), Tashnaq (3) and Akkar MP Mohamad Yehya.

+On 6 December 2022, Tashnaq kicked out MP Bouchikian which shrunk the Strong Lebanon bloc to 20.